Revolver (Beatles album): Background

 While arranging dates for the band's world tour, Epstein agreed to a proposal by journalist Maureen Cleave for the Beatles to be interviewed separately for a series of articles that would explore each of the band members' personality and lifestyle beyond his identity as a Beatle.
 The articles were published in weekly instalments in London's Evening Standard newspaper throughout March 1966, and reflected the transformation that was underway during the group's months of inactivity.
 Of the two principal songwriters, Cleave found Lennon to be intuitive, lazy and dissatisfied with fame and his surroundings in the Surrey countryside, while McCartney conveyed confidence and a hunger for knowledge and new creative possibilities.
 In his book Revolver: How the Beatles Reimagined Rock 'n' Roll, Robert Rodriguez writes that, whereas Lennon had been the Beatles' dominant creative force before Revolver, McCartney now attained an approximately equal position with him.
 In a further development, Harrison's interest in the music and culture of India, and his study of the Indian sitar, had inspired him as a composer.
-According to author Ian Inglis, Revolver is widely viewed as "the album on which Harrison came of age as a songwriter".
+According to Ian Inglis, Revolver is widely viewed as "the album on which Harrison came of age as a songwriter".